kshitizregmi/Recommendation-Engine-Performance-Analysis-and-Visualization/README.md

-# Project:
+# Project

 Recommendation system/Engine Performance analysis and Visualization.

 ##
-## Description about Recommendation System:
+## Description about Recommendation System

 Recommendation system used is a hybrid system that works with algorithm called Single Value Decomposition (SVD), and Cosine Similarity (= Bag of words).